 Ask whether we accept your insurance.
 Bring your insurance card, copayment and photo I.D. to all visits.
 Annually, we will update your demographic and insurance information at your first visit of the year, and we may ask to verify information at any visit.
 If your insurance plan requires referrals from your primary care physician, you are required to ensure that you have a current referral on file with us prior to your appointment.
 Minor patients must be accompanied by a legal guardian.
 We will verify your demographic information annually.
 To avoid interruption to your care, be sure to tell our staff if your name, address, phone number, or insurance information changes.

 We attempt to confirm appointments by phone prior to the appointment date, but it is ultimately your responsibility to keep your appointment.
-If you must cancel or reschedule an appointment, call the office as soon as possible to avoid a fee.
+If you must cancel or reschedule an appointment, call the office as soon as possible.
+Please be aware that a $50 fee will be charged for missed appointments.

 Timeliness is important.
 Due to schedule arrangements and consideration of other patients who are on time, you will be asked to reschedule if you arrive 15 minutes (or more) late to an appointment.